Driving

 This stuff about “defensive driving,” is, of course, somewhat of a crock.
 There’s so much missing in our driving education they have to try to paper it over with their authoritarian “rules.”

 Take their “two second rule.”
 As soon as you try to leave a two second gap between the car ahead, some ass’s hole is going to plunge into that gap, often slamming on the brakes at the same time!
-That’s what one of the things that motivates people to pack together.
+That’s one of the things that motivates people to pack together.
 But you can do something.
 First, let it go!
 Don’t get mad.
 But much of the time, you shouldn’t even be in these clots of traffic anyway.

 (If such cutting in bothers you, it’s impossible not to get mad, if you’re trying not to get mad.
 One must make a game of it.
 “How many bastiches will cut in front of me today?”
 Guess a number (likely a high one), and count all the affronts.)